 Petition for Certiorari on behalf of Times Square Business Improvement District seeking to uphold New York City’s zoning regulations pertaining to adult businesses in First Amendment challenge.Read More

-In this article, Alexandra Wald comes to the defense of the judiciary following a slew of problematic comments said and tweeted by the current President.
+In this article for Law360, Alexandra Wald defends the independence of the judiciary following a slew of comments said and tweeted by the current President.

 Who bears the cost of a lost or stolen ring after a broken engagement?